kyma-project/serverless/docs/user/08-10-best-practices.md

 # Use UI to explore

-At the beginning of your Kyma journey you will probably want to evaluate Serverless and draft a few Functions.
+At the beginning of your Kyma journey, you will probably want to evaluate Serverless and draft a few Functions.
 Kyma Dashboard is perfect to gain basic experience and start the journey with Kyma Functions.
 The Dashboard consists of UI components dedicated to Serverless.
 They will help you draft your first Functions by putting the code directly in the browser using a Web IDE.
 Kyma Dashboard will also help you expose your Function using HTTP, define environment variables, subscribe to CloudEvents, bind ServiceInstances, and even show you the Function logs - all in one place.